-Covid-19 coronavirus: WHO warns pandemic is 'accelerating'
+Covid 19 coronavirus: WHO warns pandemic is 'accelerating'

 Beijing virus likely 'imported', WHO expert says

-The coronavirus currently circulating in Beijing was likely "imported at some point", Dr Michael Ryan from the World Health Organisation (WHO) says.
+The coronavirus currently circulating in Beijing was likely "imported at some point", Dr Michael Ryan, from the WHO, says.

 Genome data published by China on Friday showed the virus shared some similarities with European strains.

-But Dr Ryan said that didn't necessarily mean it originated from Europe.
+But Ryan said that didn't necessarily mean it originated from Europe.

 "When we talk about Europe strains, we need to be careful," he said.